A new network to boost the contribution of universities to the Sustainable Development Goals (SDGs) has been launched by the ACU today.

 Prof Luke Georghiou, Deputy Vice-Chancellor of the University of Manchester, UK, said ‘Universities are increasingly aligning their strategies and operations with the SDGs, becoming beacons of sustainability in their communities and countries.
 The University of Manchester’s new SDG strategy focuses our work in this area into a plan for impact.
 Sharing good practice through the new ACU network will strengthen the sector’s contribution to sustainable development, and recognition by policymakers and the wider public of its role’.

-If you are a university member of staff working on your university’s engagement with the SDGs, register your interest in joining the Higher Education and the SDGs Network.
+If you are a university member of staff working on your university’s engagement with the SDGs, you can register your interest in joining the Higher Education and the SDGs Network.

 The UN High-level Political Forum is the main United Nations platform on sustainable development.
 It has a central role in the follow-up and review of the 2030 Agenda for Sustainable Development at the global level.
 Find out more